A week of lessons and some missed trades.

 The spikes may not look like much, but to a day trader (trading an intraday chart) they are a challenge.
 Again a significant stop distance (about 40 pips) is necessary.
 However, this makes for difficulty achieving a traders equation of 2:1 on a 40% probability trade, which is the minimum requirement for most swing trades.

 Crude Oil.
 A wide trading range has developed for WTI.
 The Price of WTI moved down to coincide with the top of the first daily breakout.
-An expected phenomenon .
-The (buy) signal, although bearish on the daily chart, was good in hindsight; however, I will look for a second entry opportunity to go long if price retraces back to the lower trend line and again provides a good buy signal.
-After that, I’d expect price to climb to the top of the channel that I’ve drawn with a 40% or 60% probability of ascending or descending respectively.
+An expected phenomenon.
+The (buy) signal, although bearish on the daily chart, was right in hindsight; however, I will look for a second entry opportunity to go long if price retraces back to the lower trend line and again provides a good buy signal.
+After that, I’d expect the price to climb to the top of the channel that I’ve drawn with a 40% or 60% probability of ascending or descending respectively.

 We remain in Ashtead Group PLC with a target shown by the blue arrow below.

-Finally, A reminder that Slow Trader values will be provided every first Saturday of the month.
+Finally, A reminder that Slow Trader values provided every first Saturday of the month.